SAP Omnichannel Promotion Pricing for SAP Retail Omnichannel Commerce

 Typical Situation in Retail Sales Applications

-A typical retailer has plenty of systems in place to calculate sales prices, e.g. SAP ERP systems, POS systems, web shops, mobile apps, CRM, etc.
+A typical retailer has plenty of applications in place to calculate sales prices, e.g. POS systems, web shops, mobile apps, CRM, SD orders in the SAP back end(s), etc.

 This multitude of pricing tools often leads to price inconsistencies in the various sales channels.
 Even worse, promotional offer types and rules are not fully and consistently supported across all sales channels.